 HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT OF 1996 “HIPAA”

 Amended December 2013

+Amended June 2018

-This HIPAA compliance manual was prepared for the benefit of the Iowa State Association of Counties in 2013 and has not been updated or amended since that time to include any changes in the applicable laws or interpretations of the laws.
+This HIPAA compliance manual was prepared for the benefit of the Iowa State Association of Counties in 2013.
+The manual was updated in 2018 to correct minor typographical errors and update the policy on Iowa law to include information about care coordination.
+No other amendments or updates have been made since that time to include any changes in the applicable laws or interpretations of the laws.
 This HIPAA compliance manual is not intended to be legal advice and should not be relied upon as a substitute for legal advice or professional services.
 Persons seeking legal advice regarding the application of this HIPAA compliance manual, or HIPAA, should consult with an attorney.

 TABLE OF CONTENTS